These chewy fudgy homemade brownies are made completely from scratch. You will never make a box mix again!

 Brownies Should Be 2 Things: Chewy and Fudgy

 Chewy brownies have a dense structure, but still have a little crumb.
 Fudgy brownies are dense with a moist intensely chocolatey interior—somewhere between chocolate truffles and piece of fudge.
 I like my brownies so rich and dense that it tastes like frosting you can eat in bar form.
 How delicious does that sound?

-How to Make Chewy Fudgy Brownies
+How to Make 1 Bowl Homemade Brownies

-There is very little wiggle room with the sugar.
-As long as you use 1 total cup of real sugar (no sugar substitutes here, please) – then your brownies will turn out wonderfully.
-1 full cup of granulated sugar can be used without the addition of brown sugar.
-That version is just as fantastic – and easier since you only need 1 type of sugar!
+- Sugar: These homemade brownies use 3/4 cup of granulated sugar.
+I also add 1/4 cup of brown sugar, which enhances the moist texture.
+As long as you use 1 total cup of real sugar (no sugar substitutes!), then your brownies will turn out wonderfully.
+You can use 1 full cup of white granulated sugar instead.
+That version is just as fantastic and easier since you only need 1 type of sugar!

 Chewy Fudgy Homemade Brownies